flipboxfactory/organizations/docs/objects/settings.md

 ## Public Methods
-All of the standard [Model](https://www.yiiframework.com/doc/api/2.0/yii-base-model#methods) public methods are available.
-In addition, the following methods are also available:
+All of the standard [Model](https://www.yiiframework.com/doc/api/2.0/yii-base-model#methods) public methods are available plus the following:

 ### `getFieldLayoutId()`